rtdtwo/Coroutines-Retrofit-Demo/README.md

 - [Dog-Ceo-API](https://github.com/ElliottLandsborough/dog-ceo-api)

 ## MVP Version
-Check out [this](https://github.com/v12ten/Coroutines-Retrofit-Demo) repository of @v12ten to see how one can incorporate MVP architecture into this, using [Moxy](https://github.com/moxy-community/Moxy).
+Check out [this](https://github.com/v12ten/Coroutines-Retrofit-Demo) fork of @v12ten to see how one can incorporate MVP architecture into this, using [Moxy](https://github.com/moxy-community/Moxy).